mathieudpnt/Ketos/docs/source/modules/neural_networks/overview.rst

 With the architecture, the interface to the MLP can be created by subclassing NNInterface.

-The simplest case will not overwrite any of thre NNInterface's methods:
+The simplest case will not overwrite any of the NNInterface's methods:

     .. code-block:: python